hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

 Figure: Key steps for any MD simulation, including system initialization, atomic interactions, time integration, and data collection.

-Time is discretized into small intervals called time steps ($\delta t$).
+Time is discretized into small intervals called *time step* ($\delta t$).
 For each time step, there is an iterative process between force calculations and the time integration, which updates the positions and velocities of the particles.
 This process is repeated iteratively to obtain the trajectories of the particles over time.

-In the remainder of this chapter, we will elaborate on each step and create an implementation for each.
+In what follows, I will elaborate on each step and create an implementation for each.

-### System initialization
+### 1. System initialization

 The system we want to model is a collection of particles.
 Particles are initialized with starting positions and velocities, based on experimental data and physical conditions such as desired temperature and pressure.

 In an MD simulation, particles are constrained to a finite region of space called a _simulation box_.
 To mimic an infinite system, which is a good approximation for real liquids, gases, and bulk materials, the boundaries of this box are usually defined to be periodic.
-Tha means that when an atom moves outside one boundary, it reappears on the opposite side, mimicking continuous space.
+This means that when an atom moves outside one boundary, it reappears on the opposite side, mimicking continuous space.
 This concept is also known as periodic boundary conditions (PBC) and helps to avoid edge effects, which would happen if bounaries were rigid.

 Here, we consider a system composed of a single type of atom positioned within a 2D box.